Skip to main content

 Region: Nationwide

-Ripe or semi-ripe plantains sliced and fried until golden, served as a side dish or snack.
-Ubiquitous accompaniment.
+Ripe or semi-ripe plantains sliced and fried golden, eaten as a side or a snack.
+They turn up alongside just about everything.

 Pili Pili Sauce